Endy4elect/alx-pre_course/0x01-git/WRITEME.md

-Nnamdi Udeh will soon be a sound Software Engineer
+Nnamdi Udeh will soon become a sound software Engineer